respeaker/get_started_with_respeaker/ProgrammingGuide.md

 /etc/init.d/mopidy stop
 ```

 On OpenWrt side, there is a spi instantiation in "respeaker" package.
-Import it from "respeaker", and send data with  `write(self, data=None, address=None)` method.
+Import it from "respeaker", and send data with  `spi.write(self, data=None, address=None)` method.

 ```
  def write(self, data=None, address=None):